Wickslynx/RoofNut/README.md

 Alternative way, If your project has a cmake list you can use the command:            add_subdirectory({*path-to-roofnut*}/RoofNut/install/CMakeLists.txt)

-Please see the *example.c* file for further explanation and examples
+Please see the *docs* folder for further explanation and examples

 # Current Issues: